jamesalster/TuringGLMModels/readme.md

 ## TODO

-* Add simple plots
 * Add support for random effects
 * Revise readme and docs so not written by LLM
-* Add stronger testing for model outputs
+* Add stronger testing for model outputs, and tests for plots